Your Go-to-Market Strategy

 The Disciplines of Operating/Business Models

 A successful business strategy delivers its objectives.
 By definition, that means the revenue it generates must be profitable.
-In fact, revenue, growth, and market share are irrelevant if your strategy does not achieve profitability.
-And it is the engine that drives your strategy.
+Revenue, growth, and market share are irrelevant if your strategy does not achieve profitability.
 Businesses only thrive if they are profitable.
 A winning business model is one that delivers sustained profitability.

 There are three disciplines of operating/business models.
 You must clearly lead in one discipline and be competitive in the other two.

-The company that is focused on operational excellence is focused on eliminating costs and keeping the product simple.
-The company that is focused on product/technology focuses on the product itself.
+The company that focuses on operational excellence focuses on eliminating costs and keeping the product simple.
+The company that focuses on product/technology focuses on the product itself.
 The company that focuses on customer intimacy focuses on the customers’ experiences.

 Let’s take, for example, three manufacturers of polymers: Dow, DuPont, and General Electric (GE).
 Dow is an operational excellence-focused company.
 Their message would be “Whatever you want, we have it cheaper.”
 DuPont is a product/technology-focused company.
 Their message would be “We have a better product than what you’re using now.”
 GE is a customer-focused company.
 Their message would be “However you want the product, we’ll make it work for you.”